Disney Cruise Line has a relatively liberal policy that allows guests to bring a limited amount of their own alcohol onboard their ships.

 There always have been, and probably always will be those who take alcohol into bars and restaurants.

-If you want to drink wine or champagne that they have brought on board in one of the dining rooms will be charged a corkage fee of $25.00 per bottle.
+If you want to drink wine or champagne that they have brought on board in one of the dining rooms will be charged a corking fee of $27.00 per bottle.
+This corkage fee has recently increased from $25.

-A Disney cruise really just doesn’t have the emphasis on drinking that some other cruise lines have.
+A Disney cruise just doesn’t have the emphasis on drinking that some other cruise lines have.

-Also please Disney don’t introduce a drinks package like some of the other cruise lines.
+Disney Cruise Line does not have a “conventional” drinks package like many of the other cruise lines do.

 I know this is a controversial subject but I am just not a fan of all the all-inclusive alcohol drinks packages on some cruise lines.

-This can create an all-you-can-drink mentality that you really don’t want on a Disney cruise.
+This can create an all-you-can-drink mentality that you don’t want on a Disney cruise.

 Disney Cruise Line Alcohol Policy – Duty-Free On Board And Alcohol Purchased In Port

-You can also buy other alcohol on shore, but it will be held for you for the duration of the cruise.
+You can also buy other alcohol on shore, but it will be held for you and given back at the end of the cruise.

 If you buy alcohol in the duty-free store on board you will not be allowed to take it to your stateroom but it will be given to you on disembarkation.

-All of this, of course, applies only to guests aged over 21.
+All of this applies only to guests aged over 21 if your cruise originates in a North American port.

-All guests on the Disney Cruise Line must be aged 21 on over to be served alcohol.
+All guests on the Disney Cruise Line must be aged 21 or over to be served alcohol.

-The exception to this rule is on sailings that embark and disembark in a port in Europe.
+The exception to this rule is on sailings that embark and disembark in a port in Europe, Australia or New Zealand.

 On these sailings, you can be served alcohol if aged 18 and over, and a beverage consumption form was completed when you checked in.

-What Drinks are Included on a Disney Cruise?
+What Alcoholic Drinks are Included on a Disney Cruise?

 Never say nothing in life is free.

-Well, it really isn’t free as you have paid for your cruise but you will get free drinks at the Captain’s Reception held on a formal night.
+Well, it isn’t free as you have paid for your cruise but you will get free drinks at the Captain’s Reception held on a formal night on cruises of 7 nights and over (so most cruises are excluded).

-Sometimes it is served at a Castaway Cay Club Members reception and at Disney Vacation Club presentations.
+Sometimes it is served at a Castaway Cay Club Members reception and Disney Vacation Club presentations.

 Here is a guide to explain the availability of free drinks on a Disney Cruise.